 Mireka Capital Land (Pvt) Ltd., is a subsidiary of the Company which has undertaken the development of the "Havelock City" Project and providing infrastructure facilities to the project.
 The development of residential apartments is undertaken by Mireka Homes (Pvt) Ltd., a fully owned subsidiary of Mireka Capital Land (Pvt) Ltd. Havelock City (Pvt) Ltd., has undertaken the development of the Commercial component of the "Havelock City" project.
-Realty Management Services

-(Pvt) Ltd., provides property services, and trading of lighting solutions.
+Realty Management Services (Pvt) Ltd, provides property services, and Overseas Realty Trading (Pvt) Ltd carrys out trading of lighting solutions.